2014 United States House of Representatives elections in Michigan: District 3

 The 3rd district is located in West Michigan.
-The incumbent is Republican Justin Amash, who has represented the district since 2011.
+The incumbent was Republican Justin Amash, who had represented the district since 2011.
 He was re-elected with 53% of the vote in 2012 and the district has a PVI of R+4.

-As of September 30, 2013, Amash had raised $555,863.56 for the 2014 election cycle, and has $313,844.71 cash on-hand available toward a presumed re-election bid.
+As of September 30, 2013, Amash had raised $555,863.56 for the 2014 election cycle, and had $313,844.71 cash on-hand available toward a presumed re-election bid.
 In September 2013, Amash ended months of speculation regarding whether he would run for the U.S. Senate seat being vacated by Carl Levin, choosing instead to run for re-election to his House seat.
 Amash faced a primary challenge from investment manager Brian Ellis.
 Amash defeated Ellis in the Republican primary.